qwshen/spark-etl-framework/README.md

 The Spark-etl-framework is a pipeline-based data transformation framework using Spark-SQL.
-For one process to transform and move data from end to end, a pipeline needs to be defined.
-At the start of a pipeline, one or more readers is required to load data from the source(s).
-The data gets transformed in the middle using Spark-SQL (extensible with custom components).
-Finally, usually at the end of the pipeline, the writer(s) write out the result to the target storage.
+For one process flow to transform and move data from end to end, a pipeline is defined.
+At the start of a pipeline, read-actors (readers) are required to load data from the source(s); in the middle of the pipeline, data normally gets transformed with Spark-SQL based transformers;
+and finally, at the end of the pipeline, the write-actors (writers) write outputs to the target storage.
+A pipeline is not limited to the order of read-transform-write, any of these 3 actions can be in any stages of a pipeline except write cannot be at the very beginning.
+Also, custom actors can be developed and plugged-in.

 ![pipeline flow](docs/images/pipeline.png?raw=true "Pipeline Data Flow")

-A pipeline consists of multiple jobs, and each job contains multiple actions (each represented by an Actor).
-Each job can run under the same or separate Spark Sessions or Sub-Sessions, and dataframes (as views) can be shared across jobs.
-Each action (except for configuration updates) requires one or more input views and produces at most one output view.
+Technically a pipeline consists of multiple jobs, and each job contains multiple actions which are represented by Actors.
+Each job can run under the same Spark Session or separate Spark Sub-Sessions; and dataframes (as views) can be shared across jobs.
+Most actors require input view(s) and produce output view(s).

 To build the project, run
 ```